 29 March, 2023

-Join us at the Doltone House in Sydney for Oracle Cloud Summit, an exclusive, invitation-only event where you’ll have the opportunity to hear from Oracle experts and decision-makers, and successful Australian customers, including Deloitte, AMD, VMware and others.
+Having taken place at the Doltone House in Sydney, Oracle Cloud Summit was an exclusive, invitation-only event where attendees had the opportunity to hear from Oracle experts and decision-makers, and successful Australian customers, including Deloitte, AMD, VMware and others.
+On demand content from the event is now available below for download.

 David Watkins is a senior finance executive and is currently Chief Financial Officer at JCDecaux Australia and New Zealand.
 David has been with JCDecaux for four years previously as general manager of finance and company secretary before stepping up into the CFO role in late 2019.
 He leads a finance team of 30 and works closely with the Chief Technology Officer.